khyerdev/tcobalt/README.md

 The live packaging status can be seen on the right.

-### Distro Support roadmap
+### OS Support roadmap
 1. Arch Linux (and its derivatives) (DONE)
+2. Windows 10/11 (DONE)
-2. Debian (and its derivatives) (work in progress, they make it so hard to do so fjgksaertfgvsyuigfyas)
+3. Debian (and its derivatives) (work in progress, they make it so hard to do so fjgksaertfgvsyuigfyas)
-3. Windows 10/11 (DONE)
 4. (if i can do this with flatpak) other distros
+5. WinGet
-5. MacOS
+6. MacOS
+7. BSD

 ### Architecture Support Progress
 As of now, the PKGBUILD for tcobalt on the AUR only has 'x86_64' in the arch array, but someone I know was able to install it on their aarch64 system right from the AUR